Safe In-Context Reinforcement Learning: Experiments

+SCARED controls CTG exclusively and pursues the maximal achievable return subject to the specified cost budget, avoiding the need to reason about the feasibility of arbitrary RTG-CTG pairs, which is known to be challenging in constrained settings~\citep{liu2023cdt}.
+Figure~\ref{fig: rq2} shows that increasing the cost budget consistently leads to higher return, indicating that SCARED learns to map the cost budget to an exploration strategy during in-context adaptation.
+Notably, maximum episode costs track the CTG target closely, with nearly all episodes respecting the specified budget.

+In contrast, Safe AD fails to adapt consistently to varying CTG values, showing inconsistent behavior.
+For example, in SafeDarkRoom, Safe AD achieves relatively high total return at low CTG targets but shows a downward trend as the cost budget increases, failing to control return-cost tradeoffs.
+Similarly, safe meta-RL baselines do not show comparable budget-adjustment behavior.
+Regardless of specified CTG targets, their performance does not vary with the cost budgets, suggesting that parameter adaptation alone does not provide test-time control over reward-cost tradeoffs.

-\paragraph{Ablations.} We further conduct ablation studies on reinforcement pretraining and supervised pretraining, examining shared factors such as context length and model size, alongside specific factors such as the dataset size for supervised pretraining.
-Our findings show distinct sensitivities to these factors.
-Reinforcement pretraining is largely unaffected by model size, whereas model size significantly influences supervised pretraining performance.
-For context length, reinforcement pretraining performs better with longer sequences, while supervised pretraining performs worse.
-Conversely, supervised pretraining excels with shorter context lengths, while reinforcement pretraining performs poorly.
-These results suggest that learning long-term credit assignment is more challenging in offline reinforcement learning due to dataset constraints, whereas online learning, with access to environment interactions, handles long-term credit assignment more effectively.
-We confirm the well-established finding that supervised pretraining is highly sensitive to dataset size.
-When the dataset is small, the model fails to learn, exhibiting random behavior on out-of-distribution data.
-In Figure~\ref{fig:rl2_abl}.(c), we compare EPPO to a naive primal–dual solver for \eqref{eq dual} with per-episode multipliers $\lambda$.
-The overall structure of this naive algorithm resembles RCPO \citep{Chen2018}.
-EPPO trains more stably with minimal tuning and solves SafeDarkRoom and SafeDarkMujoco without changes beyond time-limit related settings (Table~\ref{tab: rp parameters}).
-The detailed evaluation curves of the ablation study are provided in Figures~\ref{fig:rl2_abl} \&~\ref{fig:sp_abl} in Appendix~\ref{apx: main_abl}.
-We evaluate a variant of safe supervised pretraining incorporating algorithm distillation with noise in Appendix~\ref{apx: ad vs ad-eps}.
-The results indicate that learning histories generated by noisy actions do not effectively represent true learning histories in complex environments with safety constraints.
+\textbf{Ablations.} We conduct ablations on SCARED and Safe AD over shared factors (context length, model size) and method-specific factors (safe AD dataset size), with results reported in Appendix~\ref{apx: main_abl}, revealing distinct sensitivities to these factors.
+SCARED is largely unaffected by model size, whereas model size significantly influences safe AD performance.
+For context length, SCARED performs better with longer sequences, while safe AD performs worse.
+Conversely, safe AD excels with shorter context lengths, while SCARED performs poorly.
+These results suggest that long-term credit assignment is harder in offline RL due to dataset constraints, while online learning benefits from direct environment interaction.
+We confirm that Safe AD is highly sensitive to dataset size: with limited data, it fails to learn and shows random behavior on OOD tasks.